NeuroJSON/jmesh/JMesh_specification.md

 - **Abstract**:

-> JMesh is a portable and extensible file format for storage and interchange of unstructured mesh and geometric data, including triangular and tetrahedral meshes.
-Built upon the JData specification, a JMesh file utilizes the JavaScript Object Notation (JSON) [RFC4627] and Universal Binary JSON (UBJSON) constructs to serialize and encode mesh data structures, therefore, it can be directly processed by most existing JSON and UBJSON parsers.
-In this specification, we define a list of JData-compatible keywords to encode complex geometric shapes, inluding N-dimensional points, curves, surfaces, solid elements, shape primitives, their interactions and spatial relations, together with their associated properties, such as numerical values, gray-scales, colors, and other properties related to scientific research, 3-D fabrication and computer graphics rendering.
+> JMesh is a portable and extensible file format for storage and interchange of unstructured geometric data, including discretized geometries such as triangular and tetrahedral meshes, parametric geometries such as NURBS curves and surfaces, and constructive geometries such as constructive solid geometry (CGS) of shape primitives and meshes.
+Built upon the JData specification, a JMesh file utilizes the JavaScript Object Notation (JSON) [RFC4627] and Universal Binary JSON (UBJSON) constructs to serialize and encode geometric data structures, therefore, it can be directly processed by most existing JSON and UBJSON parsers.
+In this specification, we define a list of JSON-compatible constructs to encode geometric data, inluding N-dimensional vertices, curves, surfaces, solid elements, shape primitives, their interactions and spatial relations, together with their associated properties, such as numerical values, colors, normals, materials, textures and other properties related to graphics data manipulation, 3-D fabrication and computer graphics rendering and animations.

 ## Table of Content